History of English cricket (1826–1845): Roundarm bowling

-The controversy surrounding roundarm bowling came to a head before the 1827 season began and three trial matches were played between Sussex and an England XI.
+The controversy surrounding roundarm bowling came to a head before the 1827 season began and three trial matches were played between Sussex and an England Eleven.
 No firm conclusions were drawn in the immediate aftermath of the trials and it was many years before roundarm was formally legalised.

 In 1828, MCC modified Rule 10 of the Laws of Cricket in an attempt at compromise.
 The amendment permitted the bowler's hand to be raised as high as the elbow.
 In practice, however, Sussex bowlers William Lillywhite and Jem Broadbridge continued to bowl at shoulder height and the umpires did not no-ball them.
 Roundarm's supporters claimed that their campaign was a "March of Intellect".

 In 1835, powerless to prevent the use of roundarm, MCC finally amended the Laws of Cricket to make it legal.
 The relevant part of the Law stated: "if the hand be above the shoulder in the delivery, the umpire must call No Ball".
 Bowlers' hands now started to go above the shoulder and the 1835 Law had to be reinforced in 1845 by removing benefit of the doubt from the bowler in the matter of his hand's height when delivering the ball.